dinarabdullin/AnisoDipFit/README.md

 https://github.com/dinarabdullin/AnisoDipFit/releases

 By default, the program is a console application (i.e. it can be run from Terminal or Command Prompt).
-Alternatively, the Graphical User Interface of the program can be found at: https://github.com/PabloRauhCorro/AnisoDipFit (source code, manual, examples) https://github.com/PabloRauhCorro/AnisoDipFit/releases (executables, manual, examples: comming soon!).
+Alternatively, the Graphical User Interface of the program can be found at: https://github.com/PabloRauhCorro/AnisoDipFit (source code, manual, examples) and https://github.com/PabloRauhCorro/AnisoDipFit/releases (executables, manual, examples: comming soon!).

 Copyright